It's been nearly 40 years since Chuck Pearson – a graduate of the Neosho High School Class of 1963 – has been back to Neosho.

 He married his wife, Cordia, just before he graduated MU in 1967.

-Page 2 of 2 - During the Saturday breakfast, he mentioned to other classmates that he drove around Neosho and even saw Senior Hill, which graduates painted back in that day.
+During the Saturday breakfast, he mentioned to other classmates that he drove around Neosho and even saw Senior Hill, which graduates painted back in that day.

 "It was an undertaking by adventurous kids, yes we did have a few brushes out," Pearson said with a smile.
 "They actually did paint Senior Hill with brushes.
 As I came down that hill I think that I could still feel the brushes going back and forth."